Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Basic Functionality:

 The Akamai platform supports live videos and on-demand video hosting and streaming.
-They provide several other features, including analytics, video security, privacy settings, HTML5 video delivery, and support for a wide range of codecs and protocols.
+It provides several other features, including analytics, video security, privacy settings, HTML5 video delivery, and support for a wide range of codecs and protocols.

 Key Features: